 Read&Write is a suite of reading, writing, and study tools that appear in a toolbar on your screen.
 It includes a text-to-speech app that will read your textbooks aloud to you while highlighting each word on the screen.
-All SUNY Cortland students may download and install Read&Write on their own computers by following these links to the Mac and Windows installation packages.
+All SUNY Cortland students may download and install Read&Write on their own Mac or Windows computers.

 This is how to set your Mac up to read text aloud to you when you select text and hit a keyboard shortcut.

 These free or low-cost apps will read your e-text aloud to you on your tablet or phone.

 Bookshare has a wide catalog of hundreds of thousands of popular books available for download in a variety of accessible formats.
 It also offers apps and computer voices you may use to listen to Bookshare books.
 The Office of Disability Services must verify your registration with SUNY Cortland for you to get a free membership from Bookshare.

 Public domain books (old books out of copyright) are available for free from Project Gutenberg, Amazon, and Google Books.
 These are often accessible through text-to-speech software.

 Please note that most ebooks will not work in text-to-speech software.
 This includes Google Books, Kindle, Nook, and most e-textbook formats.
 If you wish to purchase an accessible ebook, contact Jeremy Zhe-Heimerman for assistance.